 CCTV Storm & Sewer Line Inspection Services in Oregon

-Know what's in your pipes before it becomes an emergency.
-NASSCO-certified inspection, delivered fast.
+Know what is happening inside your pipes before it becomes an emergency.
+HD inspection with PACP-coded reporting.

 Mid-State Industrial Service CCTV inspection operator monitoring live underground pipe camera footage and mapping data inside a mobile sewer and storm drain inspection command vehicle.